onfido/onfido-android-sdk/MIGRATION.md

 # Onfido Android SDK Migration Guide

+## `3.0.0` -> `4.0.0`
+- Changed the `Applicant` parameter on the `userCompleted(Applicant applicant, Captures captures)` callback to be a non-nullable field, meaning that we guarantee this field will always contain information about the applicant whenever this callback is called.
+Any null check being applied may now be deleted.
+- Changed the `Applicant` parameter on the `onError(OnfidoException exception, @Nullable Applicant applicant)` callback to be a nullable value, meaning that depending on the error originating the callback, the applicant details might be `null`.
+Therefore, developers should add the correspondent null check before accessing its information.

 ## `2.4.0` -> `3.0.0`
 - Added `onError(OnfidoException exception, Applicant applicant)` method on the `Onfido` object, used to get the result of the identity verification flow.
 This callback will be called whenever an exception that the end-user